-I later qualified as a Clinical Psychologist in 2000 from University College London.
+I qualified as a Clinical Psychologist in 2000 from University College London.
 Since qualifying, I have 15 years experience of working in the NHS with adults and older adults in community mental health teams, physical health and psychiatric wards.
 I have 2 years experience of working with acquired brain injury.
 In my last post, I was a service lead in Sheffield Teaching Hospitals.
 I am experienced in therapy, group work, neuropsychological assessment, supervision of staff and clinical psychology trainees, staff consultation and training.
 I have worked with complex depression, post traumatic stress, obsessive compulsive disorder, personality disorder, eating disorders, relationship difficulties, carer stress and cognitive difficulties including acquired brain injury and dementia.
 I have gained most experience in Cognitive Behavioural and Cognitive Analytical Therapy.
 In the last few years, I have developed an interest in Buddhist principles, including compassion, mindfulness and acceptance, and this informs my therapy approach.
 To meet family commitments, I started working in private practice in 2009 offering psychological assessments and therapy for individuals, occupational health providers and family courts; supervision and training.
-I left the NHS to pursue this growing practice in 2012.
+I left the NHS to pursue my growing practice and Taylored Psychology Ltd in 2012.

 Ives,G., Phelps, M., Taylor,E., Carter, C. and Crowther, L. (2013).
 Is there an expert in the house?
 The future for expert witnesses.
 Family Law, 43, 1041-1044.

 Reynolds, S., Taylor, E., Shapiro, D.A.
 (1993).
 Session impact in stress management training.
 Journal of Occupational and Organisational Psychology, 66, 99-113.